Approved Document F: Ventilation Building Regulations Explained

 ‘Approved Documents’ are published guidance from the Ministry of Housing, Communities and Local Government.
 These essential documents - which property developers must closely follow- contain clear guidance on how to meet current building regulations and how to achieve compliance.

-By Tammy James, Senior Marketing Communications Executive, June 2021
+By Claire Baldwin, Residential Marketing Executive, June 2021

 Approved Document F specifically applies to building ventilation and indoor air quality.
 This statutory guidance document dictates that adequate ventilation must be provided to guard against internal moisture build-up that could adversely impact the property’s structure.
 If not addressed, condensation and poor indoor airflow can affect the long-term health and wellbeing of residents.